 - Unit 4 – Crime and Punishment: You will examine the effectiveness of social control to deliver criminal justice policy.

-- Units 1 and 3 assessed through computer-based exams lasting 8 hours in total for each unit.
+- Units 1 and 3 assessed through computer-based controlled assessments lasting 8 hours in total for each unit.

 - Units 2 and 4 assessed through written exams lasting 1½ hours for each unit.
 The controlled assessment and external exam marks are added together to give you an overall grade.